Roger Bigod, 2nd Earl of Norfolk

 Roger Bigod (c.
 1144/1150 – 1221) was the son of Hugh Bigod, 1st Earl of Norfolk and his first wife, Juliana de Vere.
 Although his father died in 1176 or 1177, Roger did not succeed to the earldom of Norfolk until 1189 for his claim had been disputed by his stepmother for her sons by Earl Hugh in the reign of Henry II.
 King Richard I confirmed him in his earldom and other honours, and also sent him as an ambassador to France in the same year.
 Roger inherited his father's office as royal steward.
 He took part in the negotiations for the release of Richard from prison, and after the king's return to England became a justiciar.

 During the Revolt of 1173–74, Roger remained loyal to the king while his father sided with the king's rebellious sons.
 Roger fought at the Battle of Fornham on 17 October 1173, where the royalist force defeated a rebel force led by Robert de Beaumont, 3rd Earl of Leicester.

 In most of the years of the reign of King John, the earl was frequently with the king or on royal business.
-Yet Roger was to be one of the leaders of the baronial party which obtained John's assent to Magna Carta, and his name and that of his son and heir Hugh II appear among the twenty-five barons who were to ensure the king's adherence to the terms of that document.
+Yet Bigod was to be one of the leaders of the baronial party which obtained John's assent to Magna Carta, and his name and that of his son and heir Hugh II appear among the twenty-five barons who were to ensure the king's adherence to the terms of that document.

 The pair were excommunicated by the pope in December 1215, and in 1216 John marched to East Anglia with a force of mercenaries and laid siege to Roger's seat of Framlingham Castle.
-Bigod was away, but Framlingham's garrison has 26 knights, 20 sergeants-at-arms, 7 crossbowmen, 1 chaplain and 3 others, perhaps enough to hold out until Roger returned to command support.
-Yet the castle surrendered two days, most likely for political expediency.
-The loss of the castle was temporary (Bigod made peace with the regents of John's son Henry III in 1217) but Roger seems to have retired from public life after this time.
+Bigod was away, but Framlingham's garrison had 26 knights, 20 sergeants-at-arms, 7 crossbowmen, 1 chaplain and 3 others, perhaps enough to hold out until Roger returned to command support.
+Yet the castle surrendered after two days, most likely for political expediency.
+The loss of the castle was temporary - Bigod made peace with the regents of John's son Henry III in 1217 - but Bigod seems to have retired from public life after this time.
 He died in 1221, his lands intact, the Bigod powerhouse secured and himself a respected figure.

-Around Christmas 1181, Roger married Ida, apparently Ida de Tosny (or Ida de Toesny), and by her had a number of children including:
+Around Christmas 1181, Bigod married Ida, apparently Ida de Tosny (or Ida de Toesny), and by her had a number of children including: